 her with adoration--but then retreats, or finds fault with her.

-for that which cannot be satisfied.
-Each disruption of
+for that which can never be satisfied.
+Each disruption

 for scraps of love, that echo her early conditioning.

-A lover who's more available or responsive, doesn't fit this paradigm--or
+A lover who's more available, loving and responsive, doesn't fit

-behavior--but her rage isn't about you.
-It's misdirected
+her rage isn't about you.
+It's misdirected feelings of

-feelings of disappointment, anger and hurt she's stored for a
+disappointment, anger and hurt she's stored for a lifetime--and

 QUEENS AND PERFECT LITTLE PRINCES